anakarina-caetano/pu.forcats/index.md

 fator <- factor(c("a","a","a","b","b","c"))

-#ordena os níveis de acordo com a média da variável vetor em cada nível
+#"puxa" os níveis "b" e "c" para o começo
 fct_relevel(fator, "b","c")
 ## [1] a a a b b c
 ## Levels: b c a